HowardHinnant/bbi/README.md

 without undefined behavior.
 Additionally some of the more irritating behavior of C and C++ integers is made a little more civilized.

-For example, there is no integer promotion—that is, the sum of two 8 bit integers is an 8 bit integer—and all implicit conversions are value-preserving.
+For example, there is no integer promotionâ€”that is, the sum of two 8 bit integers is an 8 bit integerâ€”and all implicit conversions are value-preserving.
 Explicit conversions are supplied for conversions that are not value-preserving, and comparisons between signed and unsigned types always give the right answer.
 Finally, if you need an integer with twice the bit width of the one you\'re